ThomasPasquali/MtxMan/README.md

 ## Generators

-If you want to use the `graph500` generator then you should have the `MPICH` library in order to compile and run the executable that generates graphs.
+If you want to use the `graph500` generator then you should have the `gcc` available on your system.

 ## Dataset download/generation